devrimdemiroz/opentelemetry-browser/README.md

 # opentelemetry browser

 A traced chrome browser via Selenium Chrome Devtools reporting traces via grafana agent with otlp...
-Own needs and ideas with something almost usable ;)
+Own needs and ideas with something just usable ;)

 Opens a browser containing instructions how to start/stop a trace.
 Similar to .har file but on an opentelemetry backend.

+It enables a playground for those who are fairly new to tracing as well experts who know the value of http trafic on browser flows as an opentelemetry trace without configuring any instrumentation on top.

 ![](opentelemetry-browser-architecture.drawio.png)